MouseBiteLabs/Game-Boy-Enhance/AGBM-02 (AA Batteries)/README.md

 ## Battery Life Estimation

-In short, when using eneloop pro NiMH batteries, you can expect anywhere from 5 hours to 15 hours - this is heavily dependent on the type of screen kit you select.
+In short, when using eneloop pro NiMH batteries, you can expect anywhere from y hours to x hours - this is heavily dependent on the type of screen kit you select.

 | Screen Kit     | Max Time | Min Time |
 | -------------- | -------- | -------- |